Your book cover either sells, or it repels. What is your cover doing for you?

 Print your PDF and see your manuscript in book form.
 It’ll look very different from the way you’re used to seeing it.
 Review each page carefully for any errors.
 Your editor or proofreader will also want to review it for you.
 In fact, the more eyes the better!
 Now is the time to make any last-minute corrections.

 Step 9: Making proofreading corrections

 Send me your proofreading corrections and I’ll update your pages and send you a new PDF for review.
 There are two rounds of changes included in your contract, at no additional cost.

 Step 10: Pre-press approval

 When you’re satisfied that your cover and pages are perfect, you’ll sign a Proof Approval, confirming that we’re ready to go to press.

 Step 11: Delivery of the final print ready design

 I’ll package your print ready .pdf files and, upon payment of your final account, upload them to you via one of the free online file transfer services such as YouSendIt, Dropbox, or HighTail.com.

 Step 12: Congratulations!
 You’re a published author!

-After you upload your final files to CreateSpace/Lightening Source or your chosen printer, you’ll soon receive the first copies of your published book.
-When you do, please send me a copy for my portfolio—preferably a signed copy!
+After you upload your final files to KDP/Lightning Source or your chosen printer, you’ll soon receive the first copies of your published book.
+(I know you'll be THRILLED to see your baby in print!)
+When you do get the final product, please send me a copy for my portfolio—preferably a signed copy!